yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 title: "Plug'n'Play"
 ---

-Unveiled in September 2018, Plug'n'Play is an alternative installation strategy for Node.
-Based on prior works from other languages, it presents interesting characteristics that build upon the regular commonjs `require` workflow in a completely backward-compatible way.
+Unveiled in September 2018, Plug'n'Play is a new innovative installation strategy for Node.
+Based on prior works from other languages (for example [autoload](https://getcomposer.org/doc/04-schema.md#autoload) from PHP), it presents interesting characteristics that build upon the regular commonjs `require` workflow in an almost completely backward-compatible way.

 ## The node_modules problem

-The way installs used to work was simple: Yarn generated a `node_modules` directory that Node was then able to consume thanks to its builtin Node Resolution Algorithm.
-In this context, Node didn't had to know the first thing about what being a package was: it only reasoned in terms of files.
+The way installs used to work was simple: when running `yarn install` Yarn would generate a `node_modules` directory that Node was then able to consume thanks to its builtin [Node Resolution Algorithm](https://nodejs.org/api/modules.html#modules_all_together).
+In this context, Node didn't have to know the first thing about what a "package" was: it only reasoned in terms of files.
 "Does this file exists here?
 No?
 Let's look in the parent `node_modules` then.
 Does it exists here?
 Still no?
-Too bad... let's keep going until we find the right one!".
-This process was vastly inefficient for a lot of reasons:
+Too bad...", and it kept going until it found the right one.
+This process was vastly inefficient, and for a lot of reasons:

 - The `node_modules` directories typically contained gargantuan amounts of files.
-Generating them could make up for more than 70% of the time needed to run `yarn install` - the effects being amplified when operating with warm caches.
+Generating them could make up for more than 70% of the time needed to run `yarn install`.
+Even having preexisting installations wouldn't save you, as package managers still had to diff the existing `node_modules` with what it should have beeen.

-- Because the `node_modules` generation was I/O bound, package managers couldn't really optimize it a lot either - we could use hardlinks or copy-on-write, but even then we still needed to make a bunch of syscalls that slowed us down dramatically.
+- Because the `node_modules` generation was an I/O-heavy operation, package managers didn't have a lot of leeway to optimize it much further than just doing a simple file copy - and even though we could have used hardlinks or copy-on-write when possible, we would still have needed to diff the current state of the filesystem before making a bunch of syscalls to manipulate the disk.

-- Because Node had no concept of "package", it didn't know whether a file was _meant_ to be accessed (rather than simply being available through hoisting).
-It was entirely possible that the code you wrote worked one day in development but broke in production because you forgot to list one of your dependencies in your `package.json`.
+- Because Node had no concept of package, it didn't know either whether a file was _meant_ to be accessed (versus being available by the sheer virtue of hoisting).
+It was entirely possible that the code you wrote worked one day in development but broke later in production because you forgot to list one of your dependencies in your `package.json`.

 - Even at runtime, the Node resolution had to make a bunch of `stat` and `readdir` calls in order to figure out from where to load every single required file.
 It was extremely wasteful, and was part of why booting Node applications took so much time.

 - Finally, the very design of the `node_modules` folder was impractical in that it didn't allow package managers to properly dedupe packages.
-Even though we designed algorithms allowing us to optimize parts of the tree, we still ended up unable to optimize some particular patterns - causing not only the disk to take more space than needed, but also some packages to be instantiated multiple times in memory.
+Even though some algorithms could be employed to optimize the tree layout (hoisting), we still ended up unable to optimize some particular patterns - causing not only the disk usage to be higher than needed, but also some packages to be instantiated multiple times in memory.

 ## Fixing node_modules

-When you think about it, Yarn knows everything about your dependency tree - you even ask it to install it for you!
-So why did we let Node locate our packages on the disk?
-Why didn't we simply tell Node where to find the Yarn package, and inform it that any require call to X by Y was meant to read files from a specific location?
+When you think about it, Yarn already knows everything about your dependency tree - after all it even installs it on the disk for you.
+So the question becomes: why do we let it to Node to locate the packages?
+Why didn't we simply tell Node where to find them, and inform it that any require call to X by Y was meant to access the files from a specific set of dependencies?
 This is from this postulate that Plug'n'Play was created.

 In this install mode (now the default starting from Yarn v2), Yarn generates a single `.pnp.js` file instead of the usual `node_modules`.
 Instead of containing the source code of the installed packages, the `.pnp.js` file contains a map linking a package name and version to a location on the disk, and another map linking a package name and version to its set of dependencies.
 Thanks to this efficient system, Node can directly know where to look for files being required - regardless who asks for them!

 This approach as various benefits:

-- Since we only need to generate a single text file instead of tens of thousands, installs are now pretty much instantaneous - their only bottleneck now is the number of dependencies in your project.
+- Since we only need to generate a single text file instead of tens of thousands, installs are now pretty much instantaneous - the main bottleneck becomes the number of dependencies in your project rather than your disk performances.

+- Our installs are made stabler, as I/O operations are prone to fail (like on Windows, where writing and removing files in batch may trigger various unintended interactions with Windows Defender and similar tools).

-- Since we aren't supported by a filesystem hierarchy anymore, we can both guarantee a perfect optimization and predictable package instantiations.
+- Since we aren't supported by a filesystem hierarchy anymore we can guarantee not only a perfect optimization of the dependency tree (aka perfect hoisting), but also predictable package instantiations.

-- The generated file can be checked into the repository as part of the [Zero-Installs](/features/zero-installs) effort, making your production systems stabler than ever.
+- The generated file can be checked within your repository as part of the [Zero-Installs](/features/zero-installs) effort, removing the need to run `yarn install` in the first place.

-- Programs start faster, because the Node resolution doesn't have to iterate over the filesystem hierarchy nearly as much as before (and soon won't have to do it at all!).
+- Your applications start faster, because the Node resolution doesn't have to iterate over the filesystem hierarchy nearly as much as before (and soon won't have to do it at all!).

 ## Caveats and work-in-progress